skensell/scottkensell.com/content/pages/about.md

 Title: About

-Because I've only been programming for a few years, I feel like I have lots to learn.
+Two years into math grad school, I decided I'd like to try my hand at programming.
+After a lot of online courses and books, I learned enough for them to hire me at Prezi where I am now happily coding in the iOS team.

 As the masses of information come flying at me, every now and then I learn something I think is so useful that I just want to share it with the world.
-So I created a blog with a very uninspired title.
-My goal is that at least one noob out there learn at least one useful thing from here.

-So this is a blog by a noob for noobs.
+Hence, the blog.
+I hope this blog is especially useful for other people trying to change their career path to become a developer.

-Officially I'm a junior iOS developer at Prezi.
-My favorite topics are Python, shell scripting, and Objective-C.
+My favorite topics currently are Python, shell-scripting, and Objective-C/iOS development.

 ![Pic of me]({filename}/images/scott-kensell.jpg)